ddellagiacoma/introsde-2017-businesslogicservicesentence/README.md

 # Business Logic Service Sentence (SOAP):

+This service is part of the project described [here](https://github.com/ddellagiacoma/introsde-2017-userinterface).

 *	**DailyMotivationalWeather:** generate a motivational sentence based on the current weather and the sports related to the weather according to its algorithm.

 *	**DailyMotivationalCalories:**calculate on a random sport and for a random number of hours how many calories the person actually will burn and generate a motivational sentence based on it  according to its algorithm.